skyejacobson/omg-payloads/payloads/library/remote_access/revshell_macOS/README.md

 # This is, at heart, is a simple reverse shell to gain access to another MacOSX device.
-I'm looking into creating a tight shell that can run like a daemon but that is a wet dream atm.
+I'm looking into creating a tight shell that can run like a daemon but that is a dream atm.

 # FIRST STEP(s):
 # run this on the attackers machine